yasirarism/MissKatyPyro/README.md

 ## [8] Thanks to
  - Thanks To Allah Swt.
- - Thanks To Dan For His Awesome [Library](https://github.com/pyrogram/pyrogram).
+ - Thanks To Dan For [Pyrogram Library](https://github.com/pyrogram/pyrogram) as founder of pyrogram.
+ - Thanks To Mayuri For [Pyrofork Library](https://github.com/Mayuri-Chan) as owner of pyrofork library.
+ - Thanks To TeamDrivecok and SecretGroup TBK in Telegram.
  - Thanks To [The Hamker Cat](https://github.com/TheHamkerCat) For WilliamButcher Code.
  - Thanks To [Team Yukki](https://github.com/TeamYukki) For AFK Bot Code.
  - Thanks To [Wrench](https://github.com/EverythingSuckz) For Some Code.